okcashpro/okcash/CONTRIBUTING.md

 # Contributing to Eliza

 First off, thank you for considering contributing to Eliza!
-It's people like you that make Eliza such a great tool.
-We welcome contributions from everyone, regardless of their experience level.
+We welcome contributions from everyone, regardless of experience level.

-## Code of Conduct

-By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior.
+## Contribution License Agreement

+By contributing to Eliza, you agree that your contributions will be licensed under the MIT License.
+This means:

+1. You grant us (and everyone else) a perpetual, worldwide, non-exclusive, royalty-free license to use your contributions.
+2. Your contributions are and will be available as Free and Open Source Software (FOSS).
+3. You have the right to submit the work under this license.
+4. You understand that your contributions are public and that a record of the contribution is maintained indefinitely.

+## The OODA Loop: A Framework for Contribution

+We believe in the power of the OODA Loop - a decision-making framework that emphasizes speed and adaptability.
+OODA stands for:

+- **Observe**: Gather information and insights about the project, the community, and the broader AI ecosystem.
+- **Orient**: Analyze your observations to identify opportunities for contribution and improvement.
+- **Decide**: Choose a course of action based on your analysis.
+This could be proposing a new feature, fixing a bug, or creating content.
+- **Act**: Execute your decision and share your work with the community.

-## How Can I Contribute?
+## How to Contribute

-### Reporting Bugs
+### For Developers

-1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/ai16z/eliza/issues).
-2. If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ai16z/eliza/issues/new).
-Be sure to include
+1. **Extend Eliza's Capabilities**
+   - Develop new actions, evaluators, and providers
+   - Improve existing components and modules

+2. **Enhance Infrastructure**
--   a title and clear description,
+   - Review open issues and submit PRs
--   as much relevant information as possible, and
+   - Test and update documentation
--   a code sample or an executable test case demonstrating the expected behavior that is not occurring.

-### Suggesting Enhancements

-1. Open a new issue with a clear title and detailed description of the suggested enhancement.
-2. Include any relevant examples or mock-ups if applicable.

-### Pull Requests
+   - Optimize performance
+   - Improve deployment solutions

 1. Fork the repo and create your branch from `main`.
     1. The name of the branch should start with the issue number and be descriptive of the changes you are making.